ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/4-code-2.md

     }
 ```

-Although strictly speaking `applyEltWiseUnaryOp` does not need to be a public
+Although `applyEltWiseUnaryOp` does not need to be a public
-member, it allows our users to add their own operations should they lack one
+member, it allows users to add their own operations should they lack one
 specific to their usage.
 In other words, this provides easy extendability for
-our library. `applyEltWiseUnaryOp` also checks at compile time, with the
+the library. `applyEltWiseUnaryOp` also checks at compile time, with the
 `static_assert` statement, that the operation that it has to perform is a unary
 operation.